logituitrel/logixplayer-android/README.md

 ##USING LOGIXPLAYER:##

-*Firtly, you will need to add LogixPlayerView into your xml file where you want your video to be played.
+* Firstly, you will need to add LogixPlayerView into your xml file where you want your video to be played.
 ```
 <com.logituit.logixsdk.logixplayer.ui.LogixPlayerView
     android:id="@+id/player_view"